CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Pivot quality experiments

-Recall how \cref{subsec:sketching_in_CQRRPT} presented results on how $\gamma$ can be chosen for various sketching operator families to achieve oblivious subspace embedding properties.
+\paragraph{Background on leverage scores and coherence} \cref{subsec:sketching_in_CQRRPT} presented results on how $\gamma$ can be chosen to achieve oblivious subspace embedding properties for various sketching families.
 The relevant result for SASOs, \cref{thrm:saso_embedding}, provides worst-case bounds that are valuable in theoretical analysis.
 However, some subspaces are ``easier to sketch'' with SASOs than this result would suggest, in the sense that the subspace embedding property can reliably be obtained with a far smaller sampling factor or sparsity parameter.

-\textit{Leverage scores} are a useful concept for understanding when a subspace might be easy or hard to accurately sketch with SASOs.
-They quantify the extent to which a low-dimensional subspace aligns with coordinate subspaces~\cite{Mah-mat-rev_BOOK,DM16_CACM,DM21_NoticesAMS}. \begin{definition} Let $\mtx{U}$ be an $m \times n$ column-orthonormal matrix.
-The \emph{$i^{\text{th}}$ leverage score} of $\range(\mtx{U})$ is the squared row-norm $\|\mtx{U}[i,\fslice{}]\|_2^2$. \end{definition}
+\textit{Leverage scores} are a useful concept for understanding when a subspace might be easy or hard to accurately sketch with a given distribution.
+They quantify the extent to which a low-dimensional subspace aligns with coordinate subspaces~\cite{Mah-mat-rev_BOOK,DM16_CACM,DM21_NoticesAMS}. \begin{definition} Let $\mtx{U}$ be an $m \times n$ orthonormal matrix.
+The \emph{$i^{\text{th}}$ leverage score} of $\range(\mtx{U})$ is the squared row-norm $\|\mtx{U}[i,\fslice{}]\|_2^2$. \end{definition} When using sketching operators such as SASOs or SRHTs, it is standard to summarize leverage scores with a concept called \textit{coherence}.
+This is essentially a condition number for random sampling algorithms~\cite{Mah-mat-rev_BOOK,DM16_CACM,DM21_NoticesAMS}.
+Formally, the coherence of an $m \times n$ matrix $\mtx{M}$ is $m$ times the largest leverage score of $\range(\mtx{M})$.
+It is well-documented in the literature that matrices with higher coherence are harder to sketch.

-Note that since columns of a wide SASO are independent of one another, we can permute its columns without changing its distribution.
-Note also that a column-permutation of a sketching operator $\mtx{S}$ can equivalently be viewed as a row-permutation of a data matrix $\mtx{M}$, at least for purposes of computing a sketch $\mtx{S}\mtx{M}$.
-This suggests that we do not care about the precise order of the leverage scores.
-Indeed, in many cases, it suffices to summarize leverage scores with another concept called \textit{coherence}, a notion that essentially provides a condition number for random sampling algorithms~\cite{Mah-mat-rev_BOOK,DM16_CACM,DM21_NoticesAMS}.